ie8701va/PythonCourse/README.md

 - seaborn
 - scipy

-#### Notes
+### Notes
 - This script performs extensive data wrangling and visualization.
-It requires the input data to be correctly formatted as specified in the script.
+Ensure the input data is correctly formatted as specified in the script.
 - Results will be saved in specified directories; ensure appropriate permissions and paths are set.

 ---